 The construction of the bridge resulted in an unbroken East Coast railway route from London to Aberdeen.

-The Forth Road Bridge has approximately 10km of under deck walkways, which engineering, maintenance and inspection teams use on a daily basis to carry out routine inspection and maintenance.
-These walkways were installed in the early 1980s and were in need of refurbishment to extend their life and improve their loading capacity.
+The Forth Road Bridge has approximately 10km of under deck walkways, which engineering, maintenance and inspection teams use on a daily basis to carry out inspections and maintenance.
+These walkways were installed in the early 1980s and were in sore need of refurbishment.

-Kite also provided technical support in terms of ensuring the delivery of standard GRP grating to all parts of the site including the specially designed hanging scaffolds which are suspended from the underside of the bridge deck.
+Kite also provided Technical Support by ensuring the delivery of standard GRP grating to all parts of the site including the specially designed hanging scaffolds which are suspended from the underside of the bridge deck.

-Based on results noted during Phase 1 it is anticipated that 97% of the existing steelwork will be reused during the works - significantly reducing the cost and environmental impact.
+Based on results noted during Phase 1, it is anticipated that 97% of the existing steelwork will be reused during the works - significantly reducing the cost and environmental impact of the project.